nokia/wireless-suite/README.md

 You are invited to develop a new agent that interacts with this environment and takes effective resource allocation decisions.
-Four sample agents are provided for reference in the *wireless/agents* folder.
+Five sample agents are provided for reference in the *wireless/agents* folder.
 The performance obtained by the default agents on the default environment configuration is:
 * Random                          -69590
 * Round Robin                     -69638